Effective Coping Methods For Anxiety

 Check in with your body regularly

 The best way to keep away from a full blown anxiety attack, is to check in with your body at regular intervals for signs of anxiety.
 These signals are your body’s way of saying: Stop.
 Pay attention.
 And they are different for everyone.
 For some, it might be an upset stomach.
 For others, it might be that you’re holding your breath.
 Still for others, they may experience both.
 Regardless what the early sign of anxiety is, it is a signal that your body may be heading into a danger zone.
 And it is much simpler to reduce anxiety in its earlier stages than when you are in a full blown attack.
 When you do notice these subtle signs, you can make a plan to keep it at bay.
-You can treat yourself to a mobile massage at your local massage spa or a full day at an aesthetic center.

 R-A-I-N